 Facts About the Dominican Clouded Boa

 - These snakes have a hereditary disease.
-What happens is, as they age, their vertebrae fuse together.
+As they age, their vertebrae fuse together.
 Unfortunately, this reduces movement over time.
 Eventually, their back will fracture when they try and constrict a prey item.
-This leads to complete paralysis of any point below the fracture, just like when we break our backs.
-This hereditary disease may have its roots in the fact that the snake is from an isolated island population.
+This leads to complete paralysis of any point below the fracture.

 - In the wild, they’ve been observed nesting or sitting together.
 They hide in cracks in the rocks to keep warm, and presumably don’t mind sharing their space with others.
 Locals call these spaces ‘cavalesche tete’chein,’ meaning ‘snake tunnels.’